Set up

 1.4 group_by() and summarize()

-Now, we were supposed to be reducing the error prone repetitiveness of what can be done with base R, but up to now we haven’t done that since we would have to repeat the above for each species.
-Using filter(), will only pass observations that meet your criteria (in the above: species=="Adelie").
+If we want to do the above for each species, we’d have to repeat the code but we’re trying to reduce the error prone repetitiveness of what can be done with base R. In other words, using filter(), will only pass observations that meet your criteria (in the above: species=="Adelie").
 Instead, we can use group_by(), which will analyse all three species.

 Text is data.frame, pipe operator, group_by(a).
 On the right are four columns of data named a, b, c and d.
 Arrows show these rows split into three so 1 and 1 rows are in one dataframe, 2 and 2 rows in another and 3 and 3 rows together.